 Early Beginnings For Jack Veneno, Hero of the Dominican Republic

-As a youngster growing up in the beautiful Dominican Republic, Jack Veneno (real name Rafael Antonio Sanchez), loved watching the movies starring Mexican superstar wrestlers turned actors: El Santo and Blue Demon.
+As a youngster growing up in the beautiful Dominican Republic, Jack Veneno (real name Rafael Antonio Sanchez) loved watching the movies starring Mexican superstar wrestlers turned actors: El Santo and Blue Demon.
 He began his wrestling career in 1969 with the local promotion but soon began traveling abroad to gain experience and hopefully make a name for himself.
-Records show that he crossed paths with the likes of “The Exotic” Adrian Street, Nick Bockwinkel, and “Killer” Khan.
-In New York, he was told that he was too small to wrestle in Madison Square Garden, but eventually, after working in a factory and a sporting goods shop for several months, he realized his dream and finally debuted in MSG against Peruvian wrestler Rocky Tamayo (Joe Soto).
-“It was electrifying when I entered the ring and saw 20,000 people looking upon me, I became numb,” Veneno remembers.
+Records show that he crossed paths with "The Exotic" Adrian Street, Nick Bockwinkel, and "Killer" Khan.
+In New York, he was told that he was too small to wrestle in Madison Square Garden.
+However, after working in a factory and a sporting goods shop for several months, he realized his dream and finally debuted in MSG against Peruvian wrestler Rocky Tamayo (Joe Soto).
+"It was electrifying when I entered the ring and saw 20,000 people looking upon me.
+I became numb,” Veneno remembers.
 “But when the bell rang, I was so happy to be representing The Dominican Republic.”

 In 1976, Jack Veneno thought little about what would then become the last words of his Mexican opponent Buddy Montes before he tragically died of a heart attack after their match that took place in The Big Apple.
-“You’ve caught yourself a break because I can’t get up anymore,” was uttered by Montes while lying on the canvas at the conclusion of their very physical match.
+"You’ve caught yourself a break because I can’t get up anymore," was uttered by Montes while lying on the canvas after their very physical match.

-The death of Buddy Montes was very hard for Veneno to process and he sought psychological help to help him get through the experience.
+The death of Buddy Montes was tough for Veneno to process, and he sought psychological help to help him get through the experience.
 He was finally able to surpass this tribulation when told that Montes had been suffering a heart condition beforehand and that Veneno had no part in Montes’ death.

-“El Pueblo quiere lucha, que luche Jack Veneno,” translates as “The people want wrestling, let Jack Veneno wrestle,” became the chant known throughout the country.
+"El Pueblo quiere lucha, que luche Jack Veneno," translates as "The people want wrestling, let Jack Veneno wrestle," became the chant known throughout the country.
 It was a chant that united people of all kinds and put everyone in Jack Veneno’s corner.
-In most wrestling territories, there were people who liked the heels.
+In most wrestling territories, some people liked the heels.
 However, in the Dominican Republic, going against Jack Veneno was sacrilegious.

-To say that Jack Veneno became a larger-than-life star and cultural icon for the people of the Dominican Republic would be a huge understatement.
-Watching the wrestling show on Saturday afternoons called “Lucha Libre Internacional” became a weekly ritual.
-He was not just a wrestler, but a national icon of historical significance for the country who helped the entertainment sector get off the ground and later flourish.
+To say that Jack Veneno became a larger-than-life star and cultural icon for the Dominican Republic people would be a huge understatement.
+Watching the wrestling show on Saturday afternoons called "Lucha Libre Internacional" became a weekly ritual.
+He was a wrestler and a national icon of historical significance for the country who helped the entertainment sector get off the ground and later flourish.

 Los Hermanos Bronco, Caballero Negro, Vampiro Cao, El Vengador, El Buitre, Thunderman, El Taira, Los Espectros, Puño de Hierro, El Puma, El Principe Sabud, Golden Star and El Judas, are some of the famous wrestlers during this time in The Dominican Republic.

-“El campeón de la bolita del mundo,” as Jack Veneno is called, alludes to him being “The champion of the people” in the small island country (roughly the size of the state of Georgia) they share with Haiti.
-“El hijo de Doña Tatica” is a reference to his mother who he loved very much and who didn’t like him being a wrestler.
-Early in his career, Jack would wear a mask trying to hide his identity from his mother.
+"El campeón de la bolita del mundo," as Jack Veneno is called, alludes to him being "The champion of the people" in the small island country (roughly the size of the state of Georgia) they share with Haiti.
+"El hijo de Doña Tatica" refers to his mother, who he loved very much and who didn’t like him being a wrestler.
+Early in his career, Jack would wear a mask, trying to hide his identity from his mother.
 It didn’t work!

 Jack Veneno was always a babyface technical wrestler and still protects kayfabe when interviewed.
-He looks uncomfortable when wrestling is referred to as “a show” rather than sport.
+He looks uncomfortable when wrestling is referred to as "a show" rather than sport.
 When asked if the punches and kicks seen on TV were real, he never says that they were anything but.
 He certainly doesn’t admit that the scars on his forehead were caused by blading.
-Instead, he claims that they were because of getting rammed into the iron connecting the turnbuckles with the posts, the post themselves and/or brass knuckles.
-Veneno maintains that there was legitimate heat between him and his eternal rival Relampago Hernández who legitimately pulled a knife on him in the locker rooms.
+Instead, he claims that they were because of getting rammed into the iron connecting the turnbuckles with the posts, the post themselves, and/or brass knuckles.
+Veneno maintains legitimate heat between him and his eternal rival, Relampago Hernández, who legitimately pulled a knife on him in the locker rooms.

 Did you know?: Jack Veneno adapted names of wrestling holds by calling them in ways that clicked more with the Dominican fans.
 He "tropicalized them" to match with the local flavor.
 For example, The Sleeper hold became known as "The Controversy" because, although it was widely used in wrestling at the time, it was an illegal hold in the Dominican Republic (much like the piledriver was in many territories).
 His version is a slight variation that seeks to bend the neck to the side, making it seem more painful and more difficult to escape from.